zu-greta/comp370/summary/370_summary.md

 - "engage with biases we want to keep"
 - "eliminate others"

-**paradox of the sample design**: sample X to learn more about it <=> to smaple properly we need to know more about X
+**paradox of the sample design**: sample X to learn more about it <=> to sample properly we need to know more about X

-*spend time studying the data, think of the blind spots and engage with them -> iterate and educate yourslf. gather what you can knowing it is biased, characterize it and look/engage with another community and repeat
+*spend time studying the data, think of the blind spots and engage with them -> iterate and educate yourslf. gather what you can knowing it is biased, characterize it and look/engage with another community and repeat*

 ---
 ---